-EOPropertyListEncoding
+PROTOCOL EOModelGroup Delegate

+Adopted by: EOAttribute

+EOEntity

-Implemented By: EOAttribute EOEntity EORelationship EOStoredProcedure
+EORelationship EOStoredProcedure

-Interface Description

-The EOPropertyListEncoding protocol declares methods that read and write objects to property lists-a dictionary containing only property list data types (that is, NSDictionary objects, NStrings, NSArray objects, and NSData objects).
+The EOPropertyListEncoding protocol declares methods that read and write objects to property lists-a dictionary containing only property list data types (that is, NSDictionary objects, NSStrings, NSArray objects, and NSData objects).

-Classes that implement this protocol must also initialize their instances with initWithPropertyList: owner:.
+Classes that implement this protocol must also initialize their instances with initWithPropertyList:owner:.

-Objects initialized with initWithPropertyList:owner: are initialized from propertyList.
+Objects initialized with initWithPropertyList:owner: are initialized from the provided property list.
 The owner argument is optional and should be used only by objects requiring a reference to their owner.
 The newly created object isn't considered fully functional until it receives an awakeWithPropertyList message, which finishes initializing the object.
-The awakeWithPropertyList invocation should be deferred until after all of the objects identified in propertyList have been created.
+The awakeWithPropertyList invocation should be deferred until after all of the objects identified in the property list have been created.